Grassland Beef - U.S. Wellness Meats

 What do they eat?

-Pigs are foragers, and most of our pigs are outdoors every day (weather permitting) to forage for bugs, sticks, roots, etc. Since pigs have a single stomach, unlike the four-chambered stomach of cattle, we cannot raise a healthy animal on grass alone, so their diets are supplemented with corn and soy.
-Great news!
-Since January 2015, the feed is non-GMO again.
-As of January 2016, all our pork products are from pigs fed a non-GMO diet.
+Pigs are foragers, and most of our pigs are outdoors every day (weather permitting) to forage for bugs, sticks, roots, etc. Since pigs have a single stomach, unlike the four-chambered stomach of cattle, we cannot raise a healthy animal on grass alone, so their diets are supplemented with non-GMO corn and soy.

 What about antibiotics & hormones?